 Avoid smoking after surgery.
 It increases bleeding, delays healing and can cause pain (i.e. dry socket following extractions).
 Patients will ask “when can I smoke?”
 The answer is “NEVER SMOKE”!!!
 Since a dry socket can occur 3-5 days after extraction surgery, seventy-two hours is minimum to cease smoking (longer for implant cases—2 to 3 weeks).
 The carcinogens in tobacco go to the bone receptors to prevent healing and the heat from the smoke burns the tissue directly.

 Please be advised that it is within normal limits for an impacted wisdom tooth to still maintain its follicular, odontogenic or tooth sac.
 We perform a cystectomy procedure and send the cyst-like material away as a biopsy for histological examination to a pathology lab.
 Since the potential of the sac is to enlarge and cause destruction of anything in its path, as well as turn into an aggressive tumor, it is therefore routine policy for our office to biopsy any soft tissue removed from the body.
 Written information from our oral pathology text concerning why it is important that every such cyst be biopsied based on the potential for the cyst to grow is provided for you upon your request.
 Upon receiving this specimen, the lab will send the patient a bill for the histiological examination of the cyst, which can be covered under the patient’s medical insurance.
 At times, it may be necessary to send your specimen to a specialpathology laboratory and a pathology fee may be incurred that your managed care plan will NOT pay, and which you will be responsible for.
-Once our oral surgical office receives the result, we immediately send a copy of the result to both the patient and the referring doctor and/or any DDS/physician you request.
-At this time, the patient may call to discuss the result of the biopsy.
 The biopsy usually states “cyst of maxilla” or “cyst of mandible.”
 This is considered a routine cyst which requires no additional follow-up.
 Any other diagnosis can be discussed with the doctor at the time of the post operative evaluation or by phone.
 The same procedure is followed for any specimen taken from the body, i.e. cystic material noted during an apicoectomy procedure.
 Soft tissue lesions that require removal and examination will also be sent for histological evaluation.

 BIRTH CONTROL PILL WARNING:

-Please be advised that birth control pills are ineffective when taking antibiotics (you could become pregnant).
+Please be advised that birth control pills are less effective when taking antibiotics (you could become pregnant).
 Please use an alternate birth control method for the month.
 If you have further questions, please contact our office or your OB/GYN.